 Revised job descriptions and recruitment/retention efforts to attract a more diverse pool of candidates for staff positions.

-LVC will host a large group of Milton Hershey School students for an on-campus summer experience that will include collaborative education programming.
+LVC annually hosts a large group of Milton Hershey School students for an on-campus summer experience that includes collaborative education programming.

 Several members of the Board of Trustees provided inaugural funding to support the President's Fund for Inclusive Excellence.

 President Thayne and the Committee on Inclusion and Intercultural Learning awarded the inaugural grants to the following Inclusive Excellence initiatives: The International Food Fair, Intergroup Dialogue Facilitator Training, LVC's Career Closet, and Musical Alliance Workshops with Stephen Wade.

 The late Hobson and Grace '30 Zerbe generously committed their estate to the College to enhance student learning through direct experiences within the Languages Department.
 Their gift will support several initiatives, including the Zerbe Summer Study Abroad Scholarship, which aids language majors or minors who need additional financial support to pursue summer study abroad opportunities.
 Their gift also supported two Fulbright FLTAs this year.

 Through the generosity of alumna JonnaLynn Knauer Mandelbaum '69, B.S.N., M.P.H., Ph.D., a full-tuition scholarship was established to support a student of high promise but limited financial means from sub-Saharan Africa.
 The Almond Tree Scholarship covers tuition, room, board, and taxes, and includes an annual $6,500 stipend for travel and other related expenses.
 The first scholarship was awarded to Shingirai Guchu from Zimbabwe who enrolled for fall 2017.
 Fatima Madondo and Darrell Tanyaradzwa Duri, also from Zimbabwe, enrolled in fall 2018.